 Racism in Portugal

-According to the , Portugal ranked 12th (back in 2021) among the least racist countries in the world.
+According to the World Population Review, Portugal ranked 17th (2024) among the least racist countries in the world.
 This means you shouldn't expect minorities to be targeted, and you shouldn't expect to witness racism or violent crimes in general.
 Portugal has been consistently ranked as a safe place to live, regardless of ethnicity.

 Ethnic and cultural diversity in Portugal

 It's important to mention that Portugal tends to be a fairly homogenous country when it comes to ethnic and cultural background.
 Historically, Portugal has been a country of mostly emigrants and not immigrants.
-However, in recent years, the country has experienced increased cultural diversity due to immigration mainly from former Portuguese colonies and other nations with similar economic constraints.
+However, in recent years, the country has experienced increased cultural diversity due to immigration, mainly from former Portuguese colonies and other nations with similar economic constraints, such as India, Nepal or Pakistan.
+Sadly, these communities are often targeted by anti-immigration speech.

 Religious diversity in Portugal